best-practice-and-impact/govcookiecutter/README.md

 python3 -m pip install --user cookiecutter
 ```

-## Things to consider changing post-creation
+## Changes to make post-creation

-Here's a few things you should consider changing once you've created your new project:
+Here's a few changes you **must** do once you've created your new project:

+- Set up a Python virtual environment — there are **many** ways to set up a virtual environment, so we'll let you
+  decide what's best for you!
 - Git is not set up by default — open your terminal, navigate to your new project, run `git init` to set it up

+## Changes to consider post-creation

+Here's a few changes you should consider changing once you've created your new project:

 - Make sure the `README.md` reflects what **you** want to do with your project!
 - Have a look inside the `docs/aqa` folder; you may want to modify some of them, e.g. the AQA plan
 - Want to add some project-specific checklists to the pull/merge request template?
 See the relevant Markdown files